IDEA-PRIO/VPMBench/docs/source/user/experimental-features.rst

 .. warning::
     All the listed features below are regarded as **experimental**, i.e., are rather integrated prototypcially into VPMBench.
-    Thus, their API might be subject to changes or might moved other branches.
+    Thus, their API might be subject to changes or might be moved to another branches.

 Multi-Class Classification Support